LHSang6403/Flutter-Weather-App/README.md

 - Eye catching images

 # Note
+- I used free api provider, so it limited a figure for cities
 - I only built on my iOS device, i will try on Android platform if posible

 # Illustration